 Russian curler Alexander Krushelnitsky tested positive for Winter Olympics doping, ROC says

-Russian curler Alexander Krushelnitsky may be stripped of his Olympic medal after he failed a doping test, testing positive for meldonium -- the latest positive test in a country-wide doping scandal that led to Russia's banning from the Pyeongchang games.
+Russian curler Alexander Krushelnitsky, the husband of the woman dubbed an "Angelina Jolie lookalike," may be stripped of his Olympic medal after he failed a doping test -- the latest positive test after a country-wide doping scandal that led to Russia's banning from the Pyeongchang games.

 The Russian Olympic Committee said Tuesday it is launching an investigation into the incident to determine how the banned substance, found in his “B” sample, ended up in Krushelnitsky’s body.
 The committee said the Olympic curler, who was competing independently due to Russia's banning and won a bronze medal for mixed doubles curling with wife Anastasia Bryzgalova last week, cleared a doping test Jan.
 22.